TA-800/Techio-DiscordBot-/README.md

 # Techio-DiscordBot-
-A repository for my Python bot.
+A repository for my Python Discord bot.

 Get started with '!help'.